nothings/stb/docs/stb_voxel_render_interview.md

 I can understand the urge to clone the gameplay.
-When you have a world made of voxels/blocks, there are a few things that become incredibly easy to do that would otherwise be very hard (at least for an indie) to do in 3D.
+When you have a world made of voxels/blocks, there are a few things that become incredibly easy to do that would otherwise be hard (at least for an indie) to do in 3D.
 One thing is that procedural generation becomes much easier.
 Another is that destructible environments are easy.
 Another is that you have a world where your average user can build